Hard-wearing and stylish stones for patios, driveways and more

-For an attractive, functional and long-lasting addition to your garden or driveway, add some paving.
-Whether you’re looking to create a patio area, transform your outdoor space into a courtyard or add a driveway, paving is a great choice.
-It doesn't have to be a completely paved area, why not create a path through your lawn or add some steps to a turfed slope?
-And once in place, this durable landscaping option is virtually weatherproof and will require very little maintenance.
+Looking for durable, long-lasting and attractive landscaping for your garden or driveway?
+Consider paving.
+Paving stones (also known as pavers) are fantastically versatile.
+Lay them to create a garden patio, parking space in a driveway or a garden path.
+Lay new stones to overhaul an existing paved space or introduce a new one.
+And it doesn't have to be a completely paved area, why not create a path through your lawn or add some steps to a turfed slope?
+Once laid, this low-maintenance landscaping is virtually weatherproof and will look great for years to come.

 Types of paving

-- Single size packs - offer a clean, uniform look
+- Single size packs for a uniform look

 Garden stepping stones